Everything You Need to Know About the Realtor Code of Ethics

 The complete code is available in Chinese, Danish, French, German, Italian, Japanese, Korean, Portuguese, Romanian, Russian, Spanish, Tagalog and Vietnamese.

-All Realtors are required to complete ethics training of not less than 2 hours, 30 minutes of instructional time within two-year cycles.
+All Realtors are required to complete ethics training of not less than 2 hours, 30 minutes of instructional time within two-year cycles, through 2020.
+After 2021, the cycle will be three years.
+A new cycle began January 1, 2019.

 Florida Realtors offers Code of Ethics training, and many of the classes are held at your local board.
 Other classes are Training may be completed through local REALTOR® associations or through another method, such as home study, correspondence, classroom courses, or online courses.